bhogend1/sic1/README.md

 * **3** Individuals
 * (**4** Class rooms, schools, countries, ...)

-It is important to understand how you organize these dimensions.
-Stata offers two formats.
-Note that it is far easier to prepare your data using the long format:
+Stata offers two formats to organize these dimensions:
 * **Wide** Extra dimensions are hidden in the columns.
 For example, the columns income_1, income_2, and income_3 represent the values on the income variable at three different time points.
 * **Long** Extra dimensions are hidden in the rows.
 For example, the first row represents the values on the income variable at time point one, the second row at time point two, and the third row at time point three.
+This format is superior for most purposes.

 We will organize the data using the following commands:
 * `sort` Affects the rendition of the data rectangle, but not the format.